mjambon/blog/src/index.md

   extension of OCaml's ML-style pattern-matching syntax with regexps.
 Was based on Camlp4 which since has fallen from grace.

-Structural bioinformatics (2000&ndash;2007)
+Structural bioinformatics (2000-2007)
 --

+For my PhD and postdoc, I worked on tools to study the 3D structure of proteins.
+While my postdoc experience wasn't a thrill scientifically speaking, I some moderate success with my PhD work in France.

-The SuMo project was an attempt to identify local similarities in unrelated 3D structures of proteins, in the hope that they would share a similar biological function.
+The SuMo project (2000-2003) was an attempt to identify local similarities among unrelated 3D structures of proteins, in the hope that they would share a similar biological function.

 This involved complex heuristics for somewhat limited results.
 It permanently convinced me that a system capable of forming its own intuition about the behavior of proteins would be the key to solving this problem, and many others.

+In the process, I became a scientific poster enthusiast.
+Here's an example of my creations, which I presented at an international conference in 2005:

 <a href="paper/proteins/poster-ismb05.png"
    title="Click to enlarge"><img
      alt="Poster"
-     src="paper/proteins/poster-ismb05-300px.png"></a>
+     src="paper/proteins/poster-ismb05-600px.png"></a>

+Publications relevant to the SuMo project:

 * Jambon, M. A bioinformatic system for searching functional similarities in 3D structures of proteins.